NebulaBC/.lynx/README.md

 `bash -c "$(curl -s https://lynx.neb.cx/setup.sh)"`

-.lynx should work on any *nix machine that has sudo, if it does not work, just look at the script you're smart enough to figure it out.
+.lynx should work on any *nix machine that has sudo.
+If it does not work, just look at the script you're smart enough to figure it out.